kevin-wayne/algs4/README-MAVEN.txt

 This file provides brief instructions on how to add this repository to a Maven build, from Eclipse, NetBeans, IntelliJ, or the command line.
+Specifically, it provides instructions on creating a version of algs4.jar that you can use as a dependency in your projects.

 These instructions assume that you already have installed Java 7 (JDK 1.7) or above.